Rutuja9696/react/README.md

-# Blogs (Redux,Hook)
+# Blogs (Redux,Hook,Context)

 This project is developed using react js.
 Redux and hook(useEffect) are used to render blogs data.
-Frontend is hosted on Vercel.
+React context is used to change the theme.Frontend is hosted on Vercel.
 Backend is developed using nodejs and hosted on heroku.

 ## To run project: